RichardLitt/the-new-field/README.md

 ####Simon:

- * Some story made after the global ecopaclypse.
+ * Some story made after the global ecopaclypse.  _I like it.
+I guess that's what fervent branch was for?_

 Questions
 ---------